 - October 15 Though we encourage nomination by this date, submissions received later will be processed without penalty to the student.
 Correspondence encouraging application to the Meyerhoff Scholars Program is sent directly to the nominee’s mailing address.

 - November 1 UMBC Admissions Early Action Deadline.
 In addition to the Meyerhoff Scholars application, students must submit a general UMBC application for undergraduate admission and are encouraged to take advantage of the Early Action admissions deadline of November 1.

 - December 1 Meyerhoff Online Application Priority Deadline.
-Meyerhoff Program applications will be accepted beyond the Priority Deadline until the online submission portal closes later this winter.
+Meyerhoff Program applications and supporting documents will be accepted beyond the Priority Deadline until the online submission portal closes January 15, 2019.